 Our Pokemon Unite tier list for Speedster role.
-Updated monthly with the latest balance changes, this guide helps you choose the strongest Pokémon for ranked matches in June 2025.
+Updated monthly with the latest balance changes, this guide helps you choose the strongest Pokémon for ranked matches in August 2025.

 Tier list rankings are focused on non-competitive ranked matches

-Speedster Absol's tier promotion is due to its exceptional burst damage potential and improved jungle clear speed.
-Current meta favors its ability to quickly eliminate key targets with Psycho Cut + Night Slash/Pursuit combination.
-High mobility and critical hit mechanics allow for effective ganking and secure objective steals.
-While still requiring skilled positioning due to squishiness, Absol's increased damage output and snowball potential make it a top-tier jungler in ranked matches.
+Tier S (Previously B) - Speedster Absol's tier increase is due to its exceptional burst damage potential and improved jungle clear speed.
+The Pokemon excels at quickly eliminating squishier targets with its Pursuit + Psycho Cut combo, making it a deadly threat in ganks and teamfights.
+Its recent buffs to base stats and critical hit mechanics have significantly enhanced its ability to secure objectives and snowball early game advantages.
+While still requiring skilled positioning due to its fragility, Absol's high mobility and damage output now make it a top-tier pick for experienced players in ranked matches.

 Darkrai (Speedster) Darkrai dropped from S to A tier due to recent nerfs affecting its burst damage potential.
 While still a strong jungler with excellent ganking ability and nightmare-inducing sleep mechanics, it now requires more precise execution to achieve the same impact.
 The Pokemon remains effective at securing objectives and picking off isolated targets, but its slightly reduced damage output and increased cooldowns make it more vulnerable during team fights compared to its previous S-tier dominance.
 Still very viable in ranked, but requires better positioning and team coordination to maximize effectiveness.